hrissan/smartbudget2appengine/README.md

 Each devices stores list of changes in SQLite database together with result of playing back those changes (state).

-So there could be million expenses on account and it could be renamed several times through history, but most recent account name, balance, and list of expenses to display is stored separately in the same SQLite database, so app will started immediately without iterating through all changes.
+So there could be million expenses on account and it could be renamed several times through history, but most recent account name, balance, and list of expenses to display is stored separately in the same SQLite database, so app will start and show information immediately, without iterating through all changes.
 There were actual user databases with million+ changes and still after initial sync, Smart Budget app will start immediately.

 List of changes is simple, and format of each change itself is also simple, because this format must be parsed and replayed by all future version of Smart Budget.